bottlenoselabs/sokol-cs/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Flithiumtoast%2FSokol.NET.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Flithiumtoast%2FSokol.NET)

+## Support

+For details about how to get support for `Sokol.NET`, see the [SUPPORT](.github/SUPPORT.md) file.

+At least one maintainer will respond to an issue or comment in under 48 hours under normal circumstances.
+See the [list of MAINTAINERS](https://github.com/lithiumtoast/Sokol.NET/blob/develop/MAINTAINERS.md) for details about time-zones, countries of living, and circumstances of maintainers.

 ## Contributing

 Do you want to contribute?
 Awesome!
-To get started please read the [CONTRIBUTING](CONTRIBUTING.md) file for details on our code of conduct, the process for creating issues, and submitting pull requests.
+To get started please read the [CONTRIBUTING](.github/CONTRIBUTING.md) file for details on our code of conduct, the process for creating issues, and submitting pull requests.

-## Authors, Contributors & Maintainers
+For a list of contributors, see the [CONTRIBUTORS](CONTRIBUTORS.md) file.

+## Authors

-For information about the authors, contributors, and maintainers, see the [MAINTAINERS](MAINTAINERS.md) file.
+For information about the authors, see the [AUTHORS](AUTHORS.md) file.